Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Introduction

-Airspace Opacities or Ground-Glass Opacities (GGO) are the commonly reported radiological appearances with COVID-19.
-Bilateral, peripheral, and lower zone predominant distributions are mostly observed (90\%) \cite{wong2020frequency}.
+Airspace opacities or ground-glass opacities (GGO) are commonly reported radiological appearances with COVID-19~\cite{guan2020clinical, durrani2020chest}.
+The predominant distributions in the bilateral, peripheral, and lower zones are primarily observed (90\%)~\cite{wong2020frequency}.
 However, these manifestations are very similar to various viral pneumoni{\ae} and other inflammatory and infectious lung diseases.
-Hence, it is difficult for radiologists to discriminate COVID-19 from other types of pneumoni{\ae} \cite{ng2020imaging}.
-Expert radiologists are needed to achieve high diagnostic performance and the diagnosis duration required is relatively high.
-In this context, it appears that Artificial Intelligence (AI) can play one of the potential roles in strengthening the power of the imaging tools for fighting COVID-19.
-AI technologies have been applied and integrated into the imaging workflow to support a contactless and automated patient posing and positioning \cite{wang2020precise}.
-Moreover, many AI applications have focused on infection quantification and identification in order to fully automate the diagnosis decision and help the medical specialists.
-This has played an essential role in accelerating the diagnosis for radiologists who are not specialized in COVID-19 diagnosis.
+Therefore, it is difficult for radiologists to discriminate COVID-19 from other types of pneumoni{\ae}~\cite{ng2020imaging}.
+Expert radiologists are needed to achieve high diagnostic performance, and the duration of the diagnostic is relatively long.